broblocodex/5-minute-tutorials/video4/readme.md

-# Spinning Platform — 5‑minute tutorial
+# 5‑Minute Tutorial: Spinning Platform

-A Part that spins smoothly forever.
-Perfect for obbies, pedestals, gears, or rides.
+You know that satisfying feeling when something in a game just *smoothly rotates forever*?
+That's what we're building here.
+A platform that spins continuously around any axis you choose.

+It sounds basic, but this is actually the foundation for tons of game mechanics.
+Rotating obstacles, showcase pedestals, spinning traps, windmills — they all start with "make this thing rotate smoothly and controllably."

+## What you're actually building
+A Part that spins forever around any axis (X, Y, or Z).
+We start with the bare minimum (literally 25 lines), then add the good stuff: clickable speed presets, live attribute controls, network events for client effects.

+Think of it as your "Hello World" for smooth mechanical movement.

-## Files in this tutorial
+## What's in here

-- [script.lua](script.lua) — simple, copy‑paste spinner
+- [script.lua](./script.lua) — the dead simple version
-- [script.extended.lua](script.extended.lua) — presets, click control, RemoteEvent, attributes
+- [steps/](./steps) — each step adds one new concept (01→02)
-- [wiki.md](wiki.md) — tiny study links you’ll actually use
+- [wiki.md](./wiki.md) — the Roblox docs that actually matter
-- [use-cases.md](use-cases.md) — 4 quick ideas to plug into your game
+- [use-cases.md](./use-cases.md) — real examples you can steal

-## Try it
+## Get it working (2 minutes)

-1) Make a Part in Workspace (the thing to spin).
+1. Drop a Part in your workspace (name it Spinner)
-2) Insert a Script inside the Part and paste `script.lua`.
+2. Stick a Script inside it
-3) Hit Play — your Part spins.

-## Then explore

-- Swap to `script.extended.lua` to get speed presets and click to cycle.
-- Change AXIS to X|Y|Z for different rotation feels.
-- The extended script auto-creates a RemoteEvent named "SpinChanged" (clients can listen for VFX).
-- Attributes are set so other scripts can react (SpeedSec, Axis, Direction).

-Use this for obstacles, showcases, windmills, and puzzle mechanics.
+3. Copy-paste the code from `script.lua`
+4. Hit Play, watch it spin

+## What to do next
+**Start with real examples** — check out [use-cases.md](./use-cases.md) to see this basic spinner turned into actual game features: escalating obby challenges, team rivalry mechanics, showcase pedestals, warning systems.

+**Follow the upgrades** — as you build those examples, you'll need enhanced versions of the basic script.
+The [steps/](./steps) folder shows you how:

+- **Step 01**: Clickable speed presets + attribute controls
+- **Step 02**: Network events for client visual effects

+You'll use this pattern everywhere: obbies, showcases, mechanical puzzles, and any time you need something to rotate smoothly and reliably.